 In another article I wrote Beware of Vanity Galleries and explained why artists should avoid them.
 On my mission to protect artists from being taken advantage of I take this article further by listing questions to ask galleries before you deliver your artwork.

-Exhibiting in a gallery, whether they charge an entry fee or not, requires an investment on your part.
+Exhibiting in a gallery, whether they charge artists’ fees or not, requires an investment of time and energy on your part.
 So, before you ask any questions do some research, either in person or online.

 - Visit the gallery several times over a period of at least two seasons, at different times of the day.